RamakantPandey108/Custom-Order-Processing/README.md

 5️⃣ **Observer Handling**

 * When the API updates an order status, an observer listens for changes and logs them in a custom database table.

-* This observer only runs when the API is called, not when an order is placed via the frontend.

 * This ensures that only API-triggered status changes are logged, as per the module’s requirements.
 *